Mamma Mia! ABBA’s Bjorn Ulvaeus reveals how the band keeps growing its empire

 Mamma Mia

-At the height of Mamma Mia fever, around the time the first film was released in 2008, the stage musical was said to be playing in 7 to 9 different productions around the world on any given day.
+At the height of Mamma Mia fever, around the time the first film was released in 2008, the stage musical was said to be playing in seven to nine different productions around the world on any given day.
 The road to getting to that point, however, took a lot of convincing and then work.

 “[Theater producer] Judy Craymer came up with the idea to do a TV special way back in the 1980s and it wasn’t until [playwright] Catherine Johnson came on board that it was going to be a full-fledged musical, and I thought that was a very interesting idea,” Ulvaeus recalls.
 “I met her and I thought she was brilliant, and that maybe we can do this as an experiment and pull the plug at any time if it doesn’t go well.
 Could we write a musical backwards from the songs?
 And I said to Catherine, ‘You have these 100 songs in the catalog and the ground rule is that the story is more important than the songs, and you can use any songs, not just the hits.
 And then of course she came up with this idea of a mother and her daughter and that’s how it happened.”